Kneasle/BobCSharp/README.md

 And so bell **#0** (the Treble) comes out as `"1"`, bell **#1** (the two) comes out as `"2"`, bell **#2** (the three) comes out as `"3"`.

+So from the outside, everything works as expected.

 ## Quickstart
 First things first, import the library to your code:
 ```C#